Table of Contents

 Be Active & Be Seen

-Being active and around when things are happening is a great way to get noticed, especially if you have 0 connections in your local area.
-The more you’re seen and noticed, people start to ask the question “who is that?”.
+Being active on the scene when events are happening is a great way to get noticed – especially when you have little to no connections in your local area.

 Make Sure Your Content Is High Quality

 When I mention “high-quality content”, artists usually think I’m referring to their music – but that’s not the case.